Newsroom

 In a recent latest news article, CancerQuest presented research describing the anxiey patients often suffer when presented with a false-positive reading of a mammography.
 Much of this stress is due to the fact that the patients must then undergo additional screenings, which often include biopsies… more

 Cigarette smoking has been linked to at least 18 different types of cancer.
 Some of the worst cancer-causing agents are called polycyclic aromatic hydrocarbons (PAH).
 These chemicals bind to DNA, causing mutations that can lead to cancer.
-In the first study of its kind, researchers from the… more
+In the first study of its kind, researchers… more

 Measles is not typically thought of in positive ways.
 Even with the availability of a vaccine against the virus, over 100,000 people die from measles infections each year.
-Researchers at the University of Texas and the Mayo Clinic have shown how proteins on the surface of the virus change shape… more
+Researchers at the University of Texas and the Mayo Clinic have shown how proteins on the surface of the… more

 Early detection is key in the treatment of cancer, thus it is recommended that women begin having yearly mammograms starting at age 40.
 It is important to know, however, that a mammography is not a formal diagnosis.
 There may be false-positives, in which an abnormal mammogram does not, in fact,… more